haghard/play-scala-grpc-example/README.md

-# Play Scala gRPC Example

-The project was taken from https://github.com/playframework/play-samples/tree/2.8.x/play-scala-grpc-example

 # Notes

-POC that generates `routes` file and a Play controller from protobuf definition file.
+POC that generates `routes` file and a Play controller from a protobuf definition file.

 ## Sbt commands